Thinking Less, Trusting More: GenAI's Impacts on Students' Cognitive Habits: Abstract

 \section{Abstract}

-\textbf{Context:} Many students now use generative AI (genAI) in their coursework, yet its effects on their intellectual development remain poorly understood.
-While prior work has investigated students' cognitive offloading during episodic interactions, it remains unclear whether using genAI \textit{routinely} is tied to more fundamental shifts in students' thinking habits.

-\textbf{Objective}: To explore this possibility, we investigate (RQ1-How): how students' trust in and routine use of genAI affect their cognitive engagement---specifically, reflection, the need for understanding, and critical thinking in STEM coursework.
-Further, we investigate (RQ2-Who): which students are particularly vulnerable to these cognitive disengagement effects.
+\textbf{Objectives}: When students use generative AI in coursework, what are its persistent effects on their intellectual development?
+We investigate (RQ1-How) how students’ trust in and routine use of genAI affect their cognitive engagement habits in STEM coursework, and (RQ2-Who) which students are particularly vulnerable to cognitive disengagement.

-\textbf{Method}: We drew on dual-process theory, cognitive offloading, and the automation bias literature to develop a statistical model explaining how and to what extent students' trust-driven routine use of genAI affected their cognitive engagement habits in STEM coursework, and how these effects differed across students' diverse cognitive styles.
+\textbf{Method}: Drawing on dual-process, cognitive offloading, and automation bias theories, we developed a statistical model explaining how and to what extent students’ trust-driven routine genAI use affected their cognitive engagement---specifically, reflection, the need for understanding, and critical thinking in coursework, and how these effects differed across students’ cognitive styles.
 We empirically evaluated this model using Partial Least Squares Structural Equation Modeling on survey data from \textbf{299} STEM students across five North American universities.

 \textbf{Results}: Students who trusted and routinely used genAI reported significantly lower cognitive engagement.
 Unexpectedly, students with higher technophilic motivations, risk tolerance, and computer self-efficacy---traits often celebrated in STEM---were more prone to these effects.
 Interestingly, students' prior experience with genAI or academia did not protect them from cognitively disengaging.